Verilator

-Verilator is a free and open-source software tool which converts Verilog (a hardware description language) to a cycle-accurate behavioral model in C++ or SystemC.
+Verilator is a software programming tool which converts the hardware description language Verilog to a cycle-accurate behavioral model in the programming languages C++ or SystemC.
 The generated models are cycle-accurate and 2-state; as a consequence, the models typically offer higher performance than the more widely used event-driven simulators, which can model behavior within the clock cycle.
 Verilator is now used within academic research, open source projects and for commercial semiconductor development.
-It is part of the growing body of free EDA software.
+It is part of the growing body of free electronic design automation (EDA) software.
+It is free and open-source software released under a GNU Lesser General Public License (LGPL) 3.0 only, or an Artistic License 2.0.

-Usage
+Use

-Verilator has seen its widest adoption in the academic and open source communities.
-The semiconductor industry has been more cautious in its adoption of an open source tool, and has the financial means to use commercial alternatives.
+Verilator has seen its widest adoption in the academic and open-source software communities.
+The semiconductor industry has been more cautious in its adoption of an open-source tool, and has the financial means to use commercial alternatives.

 Academic

 Researchers have used Verilator to develop new co-simulation environments, as part of general ASIC and FPGA design flows and in performance and power analysis.
 Verilator is also a popular tool for student dissertations, for example.